kumarpriyanshu2k2/Hand_gesture_recoginition_OpenCV/README.md

 ### grey filter

+    grey = cv2.cvtColor(crop_image,cv2.COLOR_BGR2GRAY)

-It is a very important step that we require to perform in order to get the desired result
+It is a very important step that needs to be performed in order to get the desired result

 ### Gaussian Blur

+    blur = cv2.GaussianBlur(grey,(35,35),0)

 In Gaussian Blur operation, the image is convolved with a Gaussian filter instead of the box filter.
 The Gaussian filter is a low-pass filter that removes the high-frequency components are reduced.